jamy132/rigtools_updated_ui/README.md

 - Then click on the gray box twice

 ## Hartools
-[CrossJibly](https://github.com/crossjbly/)], and a few friends had figured out how to sitll perform rigtools post rigtools patch in 129, rigtools through the execution of http archive files, aka `.har` files.
+[crossjbly](https://github.com/crossjbly/)], and a few friends had figured out how to still use rigtools post-rigtools patch on 129 through the use of http archive files, aka `.har` files.
 1. Download the latest `.har` file from the [releases page](https://github.com/t3m1n4l/rigtools-updated-ui/releases/latest/)
 2. Get the `.har` file onto the device you want to run the devtools XSS on
 3. On the device you want to run the devtools XSS on go to `devtools://devtools/bundled/inspector.html`